Olds, Alberta: Sport and recreation

 The Olds Gymnastics Club has recently migrated from their previous home in the Elementary School to a new building located along 25th Avenue.
-The building was formerly a Sears Canada building, and now is home to a gymnastics centre.
+The building was formerly a Sears Canada building.

 Olds houses the 185 Olds Royal Canadian Air Cadets Squadron.
 The building was formerly the Olds recreation centre and is now rendered to the squadron.
 The building is also rented out by many local dance and church programs.